 2021 September: JACS features our paper in the 2021 Early Career Investigators Virtual Issue

-JACS has featured our paper in the 2021 Early Career Investigators Virtual Issue!
+JACS featured our paper in the2021 Early Career Investigators Virtual Issue!
 This is the second time that JACS recognizes our work in this prestigious special issue.
 Our paper in JACS on the PAM-mediated allostery in Cas9 was selected for the 2018 Early Career Edition!
 Congratulations to all authors!

 “This work demonstrates the tremendous value of combined NMR and state-of-the-art molecular dynamics in characterizing allostery”

-2021 September: Giulia receives the 2020 Corwin Hansch Award
+2021 September: Giulia receives the Corwin Hansch Award for Outstanding Scientists under 40

 Our new website dedicated to our outreaching and educational activities is out!
 WeLoveMolecularDynamics was inspired by the passion that high school students and undergraduates expressed for computational biophysics.
 Visit the website to know more about our programs and to join us from high schools!
 We aim at mentoring young students, including underrepresented minorities and women, to engage in higher education.